 If you have absolutely no clue about which plants will attract bees etc., there’s a super-simple way to know.
 When you go to the garden centre, just look for the plants that are already covered in bees.
 Do a quick scan of the label to ensure you don’t have to, I don’t know, dance before it by the light of the full moon to get it to flower.

 Garden centres usually label plants by difficulty level, so pick whatever you’re comfortable with.
 If you’re after a more set-it-and-forget-it type of garden, then I’d recommend that you pick perennials.

 Perennial plants will keep coming back again, unaided, year after year.

 The exception to this rule is foxgloves, which self-seed, so although the same plant won’t grow again, you’ll probably get foxgloves year on year.

 Is it expensive to make your garden more eco-friendly?

 No. Obviously, if you want to invest in fancy-ass birdfeeders then go for it, but a simple bowl of food will help immensely.

-So, how do you make your garden more eco-friendly?
+So, how to make your garden more eco-friendly?

 1 – Put out water

-We also have a terracotta dish for a bird bath – the blackbirds in particular LOVE it, but will only bath in the bird bath – they prefer to drink the gross water in the ‘pond’.
+There’s also a terracotta dish for a bird bath – the blackbirds in particular LOVE it, but will only bath in the bird bath – they prefer to drink the gross water in the ‘pond’.